IKIM-Essen/ClusterDocs/narration/RCC_Onboarding_Part_1_Narration.md

 # RCC Onboarding Part 1 - Narration

+> **ClusterDocs 3 note:** this narration supersedes the currently staged Part 1
+> audio where credential policy differs.
+Regenerate and re-review the video
+> before publication; do not activate the older audio as v3 training.

 ## Slide 1: Your first day on the RCC cluster

 Welcome to Part One of the RCC onboarding curriculum.
 This lesson is designed for biomedical researchers who may be very experienced in their scientific domain but new to Linux clusters.
 We will build a mental model before using any commands.
 You will see what runs on your own computer, what runs on the cluster, why secure shell is used, how Visual Studio Code connects, how data transfer differs from interactive login, and why Slurm controls compute jobs.
 By the end, you should be able to connect, move a small test file, submit a batch job, and verify where it ran.
 The examples are intentionally small and contain no sensitive research data.